lifuguan/ObjectDetection/README.md

         stream from MacBook, process the data and transport the data to the MCU(STM32)

--   PythonApplication: Varieties of opencv program (using Python2.7),

->   Such as Shape detection, track tour, and so on.
+-   PythonApplication: Varieties of opencv program (using Python2.7),Such as Shape detection, track tour, and so on.